vader-v/Flash-Act/README1.md

 - The player with the fastest reaction time scores a point.
 - Repeat steps 3-7 until a winner is determined.

+# Future updates
+- Add extra player animations to show when each player inputs
+- Implement ute button to cancel all sound output
+- Add an image to react to for core game mechanic instead of listening to the end of the song for accessibility

 # Technologies Used
 Flash-Act is a JavaScript, HTML, and CSS based game.
 The game relies on the Web Audio API to play the song and measure the player's reaction time.